liam-wiltshire/talks/learning/content.md

 ???

 - Tebex became an Overwolf company in February this year
-- We aim to supercharge the UGC space - creating the "guild of creators" - one day being an "in-game creator" will be recognisable as a career
+- We aim to supercharge the UGC space - Overwolf has created the "guild of creators", always looking at ways to support in-game creators of all types
+  - one day being an "in-game creator" will be recognisable as a career, much like a programmer, or an accountant
 - Tebex specifically specialises in payments and gCommerce - we do all the boring 'business' - 100 int'l payment methods, tax, compliance, AML, so our partners can focus on what they do best - making awesome games and experiences

 ---